kastergarta/hawkathon_front_end/README.md

 ## HAWKATHON

 This is a single page website that have all the functionality to advertise and run hackathon.
+Hawkathon visitors can register, login, see and update profile, donate.
+Every new registered user will receive a greeting email.
+As an admin of this page you can send a notifications to users.
+Everything ready to host and run a real-life hackathon.

 ### `Goals of this project`